 - In old construction, re-pipe with feeds and returns to enhance current heating conditions while again anticipating future options.

 We finalize with the major current application for the Monoflo or Two-Pipe, Reverse Return System, converting Steam Radiators to FHW Heating.
 You MUST re-pipe every steam radiator into a separately piped supply and return, then drive them either with a Monoflo Distribution Loop or a Two-Pipe, Reverse Return System.
 These are the only effective ways to even out any large radiator-based zone.
 There’s a lot of water in those radiators!
 Pipe them into a Series or even a Split Loop and you will soon appreciate the term “lazy” heating.
 So, DIY Steam to FHW System Converters in particular take note!
 The result is well-balanced, even heating with less, although more forceful circulator cycling.

 Know your heating loop options and do your technical homework related to pipe and circulator sizing for efficient distribution.

 Author’s Note: This discussion is predicated on contemporary fixed (single or multi-select) speed circulators.
 The hydronic distribution “ball game” has now totally changed with the introduction of Delta-T ECM Hydronic Circulation.
 It is applicable to both new and existing installations, providing dramatic electrical along with some fuel consumption reductions.
-We are acknowledged application pioneers of this technology and have recently filed for Intelligent Property (Patent) Protection in the USA & Canada) on our ENHANCED CONVECTION, DIFFERENTIAL TEMPERATURE MANAGED, HYDRONIC HEATING APPLIANCE.
+We are acknowledged application pioneers of this technology and have been recently awarded a U.S. Patent, Canada to follow on our ENHANCED CONVECTION, DIFFERENTIAL TEMPERATURE MANAGED, HYDRONIC HEATING APPLIANCE.
 All in the quest for Simple, Durable and Efficient Hydronic (FHW) Heating.